Pacific Youth & Sport Conference

 -to encourage them to design sport for development programmes during the conference to be implemented into communities right after PYASC

 -to develop partnerships between youth, government bodies and countries and share best practices and experiences

-During this week, following the call from the leaders of the forums in Auckland (September 2011) and in Rarotonga (August 2012), the conference will be organised around three themes which will aim to address significant social issues that young Pacific Islanders are facing, and how they can use sport to address these issues, particularly relating to:
+During that week, following the call from the leaders of the forums in Auckland (September 2011) and in Rarotonga (August 2012), the conference was organised around three themes aiming to address significant social issues that young Pacific Islanders are facing, and how they can use sport to address these issues, particularly relating to:

 75 per cent of all deaths in the pacific are due to Non-Communicable Disease (NCD) such as overweight/obese children, diabetes or cardiovascular diseases, as well as other critical health issues (alcohol / drug misuse, suicide, poor sexual and reproductive health).
 Sport can be used to respond to these issues by enhancing public health through physical activity, improving mental health, and preventing sexual disease, thus contributing to the wellbeing of individuals

 Not all young people between the ages of 15 to 19 years old are in school, and many struggle with basic literacy and numeracy skills.
 Physical activities are important to the development of young people in education, life skills and active citizenship.
 Sport can be used to promote school attendance and improving learning performance and developing skills through play and team-work can empower young people and help them engage in their communities.

 With around 2 million youth in the Pacific, this young population is lacking the opportunity to engage in their community, especially if they have a disability or are young women.
 Sport can be used to fight against domestic violence, anti-social behaviour and can promote cultural inclusion.
 Physical activities should not exclude people with cultural differences, ethnic background, gender or disabilities.
 It is a great equaliser and should instead include everyone and promote harmony in diversity.